Anxiety in Children Ages 6\u20138: Understanding School-Age Worries

 Strategies That Actually Help at Ages 6–8

-Children in this age group are old enough to begin learning about their own anxiety—but they still need strategies delivered through experience rather than lecture.
-The most effective approaches combine gentle psychoeducation with story, play, and parental modeling.
+Kids this age are old enough to start understanding their own anxiety—but they still need strategies delivered through experience, not lectures.
+The approaches that work best weave learning into stories, play, and watching how you handle things.

 Normalize mistakes relentlessly